Technical-Debt-Large-Scale/my_validation/README.md

 ![lines_changes_in_commits_issues with SATD](https://github.com/Technical-Debt-Large-Scale/my_validation/blob/main/imagens/lines_changes_in_commits_issues_satd.png)

-## RQ5 - Do commits with SATD and issues with architectural impact affect a substantial modified files changes?
+## RQ5 - Do commits with critical classes and SATD and issues with architectural impact affect a substantial modified files changes?

 ![Boxplot Files chagnes in Commits in issues with AI with SATD](https://github.com/Technical-Debt-Large-Scale/my_validation/blob/main/imagens/boxplot_files_chages_in_commits_issues_with_ai_satd.png)
 - c1 (Cassandra) - commits with SATD and issues with Architectural Impact